fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 </div>
 ```

-Add the following to helper.js, which makes it a bit more convenient to work with user-specific SDK functions:
+Add the following to `js/helper.js`, which makes it a bit more convenient to work with user-specific SDK functions:

+{% label %}js/helper.js{% endlabel %}
 ```js
 var user = null